GoogleChrome/web.dev/src/site/content/en/blog/trusted-types/index.md

 security vulnerabilities, and it's very easy to introduce it in your application.
-[Trusted Types](https://github.com/w3c/webappsec-trusted-types) give you the tools to write, security review, and maintain applications free of DOM XSS vulnerabilities by making the dangerous Web API functions secure by default.
+[Trusted Types](https://github.com/w3c/webappsec-trusted-types) give you the tools to write, security review, and maintain applications free of DOM XSS vulnerabilities by making the dangerous web API functions secure by default.
 Trusted Types are supported in Chrome 82, and a [polyfill](https://github.com/w3c/webappsec-trusted-types#polyfill) is available for other browsers.

 {% Aside 'key-term' %}
-DOM based cross-site scripting happens when data from a user controlled _source_ (like user name, or redirect URL taken from the URL fragment) reaches a _sink_, which is a function like `eval()` or a property setter like `.innerHTML`, that can execute arbitrary JavaScript code.
+DOM-based cross-site scripting happens when data from a user controlled _source_ (like user name, or redirect URL taken from the URL fragment) reaches a _sink_, which is a function like `eval()` or a property setter like `.innerHTML`, that can execute arbitrary JavaScript code.
 {% endAside %}

-## Chrome launches Trusted Types
+## Background

 For many years [DOM XSS](https://owasp.org/www-community/attacks/xss/), has been one of the most prevalent—and dangerous—web security vulnerabilities.

-There are two distinct groups of Cross Site Scripting.
-Some XSSes are caused by the server-side code that insecurely creates the HTML code forming the website.
+There are two distinct groups of Cross-Site Scripting.
+Some XSS vulnerabilities are caused by the server-side code that insecurely creates the HTML code forming the website.
 Others have a root cause on the client, where the JavaScript code calls dangerous functions with user-controlled content.